sergiocupa/appserver/README.md

 - [ ] Protocol tests.
 - [ ] Study and subsequent implementation of an H.264 and H.265 video fragmenter.
 Fragments to be dispatched with a connection using the above transport protocol.
 - [ ] Javascript to manage the arrival buffer of video parts on the client side.
 - [ ] Testing the video stream with browser.
+Test object synchronization with video stream.
 - [ ] LINUX platform.
 - [ ] Optimization and simplification.
 - [ ] SSL support for HTTPs.